HariSekhon/Knowledge-Base/travel.md

 #### Bangkok

 Khao San road is the place to be.
-It's buzzing even at midnight on a Sunday.
+It's buzzing even at midnight on a Sunday to Monday.

 Plenty to eat and drink, with many foreigners partying.